 The Home Trust Secured Visa Card and the Capital One Guaranteed Mastercard are popular secured credit cards in Canada.
 These cards require a deposit that serves as collateral for the credit limit and can help build credit over time.

 This credit card requires you to deposit a pre-determined amount of money in an account separate from your savings or checking account.
 This an excellent card if you are rebuilding credit or just starting out.
 This card will carry the balance forward until the next billing cycle, when the balance is due.
 If you want to raise your credit limit, you must request that from the financial institution, then deposit the additional money with the financial institution.
 Some institutions have a pre-determined line of credit and will not consider changing the credit limit.

 This card might be a great credit card for a person with a bad credit history who is rebuilding their credit.
 It is also a card some people new to the credit world might consider because they may not have a credit history to qualify for an unsecured credit card.
 They usually carry the highest annual fee of all the credit cards.
 If you successfully use this card, the lending institution will refund your deposit and offer you an unsecured card in most cases.
 If you want the added support of a preset limit on your credit, this might be a great credit card to consider.

 No-Fee Credit Cards

-Most credit cards require the cardholder to pay an annual fee for the privilege or having the credit card.
-On average the fee ranges around CAD 99 – CAD120.
+Most credit cards require the cardholder to pay an annual fee for having the credit card.
+On average, the fee ranges around CAD 99 – CAD120.
 A no-fee card does not carry an annual fee.
-This might be the fit for a person who is more sedentary, who does not use the card often but needs to keep a credit card.
+This might fit a more passive person who does not use the card often but needs to keep a credit card.
 Great to use to make online purchases.
-The downside of course is there might be just a few rewards or a longer time to accumulate points, if it is associated with a rewards program.
+The downside is that there might be just a few rewards or a longer time to accumulate points if it is associated with a rewards program.